CodeEditApp/codeedit.app/data/blog/2025/07/new-packages-announcement.md

 # Commitment to community

-> Talk about continuing to contribute to our community.
-How we hope these packages are beneficial to anyone building a macOS app, and help raise the standard for application quality in the ecosystem.
+Publishing these packages continues our commitment to raising the bar for native macOS applications, and the entire Swift community.

 # Conclusion

-A very large shoutout to @George for the work to get these packages split from CodeEdit into reusable SwiftUI components.
+A huge shoutout to [George](https://x.com/x33025) for the work to get these packages split from CodeEdit into reusable SwiftUI components.
+The work to achieve this was not ne

-> Thank and link to packages on Swift Package Index